gsliwoski/Evonum/README.md

 Example runs evolutionary algorithm based on predicting nth prime number given n for 1<=n<=1000

+Current top 5 solver details are refreshed in daily_dump.txt

 Other examples can be run by changing the forces in the testscript.txt

 Force: 1, Simple, Equation - uncomment this line to add a force for predicting tan(x) for -pi/2<=x<=pi/2